Federico Monja: Junior national team

-Monja made his international debut at under-21 level, making his first appearance in 2012.
-He made his debut for the Argentine U–21 team at the Pan American Junior Championship in Guadalajara, where he won a gold medal.
+Monja made his international debut for the Argentina under-21 team in 2012.
+He was part of the national squad that won the gold medal at the Pan American Junior Championship in Guadalajara, Mexico.

-The following year he represent the junior national team again.
-He was a member of the squad at both the Sultan of Johor Cup in Johor Bahru and the FIH Junior World Cup in New Delhi.
+In 2013, he continued to feature with the junior side, winning a bronze medal at the 2013 Sultan of Johor Cup in Johor Bahru, Malaysia, and later competing in the 2013 Men's Hockey Junior World Cup in New Delhi, India.

-Los Leones
+Senior national team (Los Leones)

-Following a five-year hiatus from international competition, Monja received his first call-up to the Los Leones squad in 2018.
-He made his senior international debut during a test series against Malaysia in Buenos Aires.
+In 2018, Monja received his first call-up to the senior national team, Los Leones, making his senior international debut during a test series against Malaysia in Buenos Aires.